-Mark Ellenberg, Co-Chair of Cadwalader's Financial Restructuring Department, advises debtors and creditors in complex financial restructuring, workout, and bankruptcy matters.
+Mark Ellenberg, Co-Chair of Cadwalader's Financial Restructuring Group, advises debtors and creditors in complex financial restructuring, workout, and bankruptcy matters.

 Mark is a member of the American Bar Association and the District of Columbia Bar Association.
 He is admitted to practice in the District of Columbia and before the United States Supreme Court, the District of Columbia, 2d, 3d, 4th, 5th, 6th, 8th, 10th, and Federal Circuits of the United States Courts of Appeals, and the United States District Courts for the Districts of Columbia and Maryland.

 Mark is a recognized leader in issues related to trading contracts.
-He is a member of the ABI Safe Harbors Advisory Committee, which is tasked with recommending revisions to the Bankruptcy Code.
+He was a member of the Safe Harbor Committee of the ABI Committee to Study the Reform of Chapter 11.
 In the Enron chapter 11 case, Mark was special counsel to the debtors for issues related to the close out of the debtors' $60 billion trading book.
 He regularly advised Bear Stearns on bankruptcy issues relating to trading contracts and derivatives, and actively participated in the preparations for a possible bankruptcy filing by that company in March 2008.
 In addition to Morgan Stanley, he represented a number of creditors in the Lehman bankruptcies, and regularly advises financial institutions on trading contract and derivatives issues.
 He is also representing a number of MF Global creditors on issues such as the return of excess collateral and letters of credit.